JuliaDynamics/DiscreteEvents.jl/README.md

 ## An M/M/3 queue

-Three servers serve customers arriving with an arrival rate λ with a service rate μ.
+Three servers serve customers arriving at an arrival rate λ with a service rate μ.
 We implement `serve` and `arrive` functions, create a clock and queues, start three service processes and an arrival process and run.

 ```julia
 using DiscreteEvents, Printf, Distributions, Random